Yagmurss2/Thesis---github/README.md

 Revisiting the 19th century Art World : Computational Anlaysis of Women Artists in the Levende Meesters Exhibitions.
 This repository contains a pipeline for analyzing 19th-century exhibition records from an Excel dataset.
 The goal of this project is to extract, clean, and analyze data related to artists, artworks, and prices from these historical records, with a particular focus on understanding the representation and market value of female artists in my thesis.

-Dataset
-The analysis is based on an Excel file containing exhibition records from the 19th century.
-The dataset includes information such as artist names, artwork titles, prices, gender of the artist, exhibition details, and location.

 Pipeline Overview
-The pipeline consists of several steps implemented as Python scripts within a Jupyter notebook environment (like Google Colab).
+The pipelines consist of several steps implemented as Python scripts within a Jupyter notebook environment (like Google Colab).
 The main stages include:

 Data Loading and Initial Cleaning: Reading the raw exhibition data from Excel files and performing initial cleaning steps such as standardizing column names, handling missing values, and converting data types.
 Gender Identification and Standardization: Identifying and standardizing the gender of artists, including using external tools (like potentially the OpenAI API, as suggested by some code cells) for difficult cases and marking foreign artists.